-Sundial seen on Reichenau Island.
+This sundial is located on a wall of Reichenau Abbey on Reichenau Island.
 It shows not only the motto ‘Pray and Work’ (ora et labora) but also Saint Pirmin, the founder of Reichenau Abbey.
-The two snakes refers to the fact that he is considered to be a patron against snake bites.
+The two snakes refer to the fact that he is considered to be a patron against snake bites.

 Ha, isn’t it a cutie?
 I saw this microcar generally known as Heinkel Kabine at the Internationale Bodenseewoche.
 This traditional festival takes place at the harbour of Constance’s historic city center.
 It’s not only a meeting point for lovers of classic cars but also for powerful boats.
 [German]

 In this building Pope Martin V was elected in the year 1417.
 This was a very important event during the Council of Constance (1414-1418).
 The name of this building still reminds on this event: Council Building (Konzilgebäude).
 [German]

 While crossing Lake Constance from Meersburg to Constance by boat I took this photo of a conspicuous white colored tower named Otto-Moericke-Turm.
 It is a former water tower which houses a youth hostel now.
 A fine address if one would like to stay at something special.

 On my way to Meersburg Castle, I came across this Zeppelin museum located in Meersburg.
 If one interested in this kind of airships this museum and the Zeppelin museum in Friedrichshafen nearby would be a good combination.

 At St. Jodok Church (Pilgerkirche St. Jodokus) this depiction of a caged up chicken made me smile.
 It is part of a large fresco telling a legend, which is in Germany generally known as Hühnerwunder (chicken wonder).